-The strategy genre covers a broad spectrum for PC gamers, with real-time, turn-based, 4X and tactics games all jostling for the same title of the one, true best strategy game.
-It can make compiling a list like this a pretty tall order, but we like to keep a broad view here at RPS, so instead of separating them out into their respective sub-genres, the games we've selected below are all strategy games we think you could love and play today.
+Strategy games is an enormous genre in PC gaming, with real-time, turn-based, 4X and tactics games all flying the same flag to stake their claim as the one true best strategy game.
+Our list of the best strategy games on PC covers the lot of them.
+We like to take a broad view here at RPS, and every game listed below is something we firmly believe that you could love and play today.
 You'll find 30-year-old classics nestled right up against recent favourites here, so whether you're to the genre or want to dig deep for some hidden gems, we've got you covered.
 Here are our 50 best strategy games for 2023.

 Best strategy games

-To set some ground rules before we begin, we've mainly focused on games about commanding troops of some kind, so if it's settlement or colony sim games you're after, then have a read of our best management games list.
+In our list, we've mainly focused on strategy games about commanding troops of some kind, so if it's settlement or colony sim games you're after, then have a read of our best management games list.
 A handful of strategy games here do involve a bit of building, but there's no football management or spaghetti junctions.
 And if your favourite doesn't make the cut, please know it was number 51.
 If nothing else, it gives you a good excuse to tell us all about it in the comments below.
 You can also check out our readers' favourite strategy games of all time as well.

-We've also selected some of our top strategy highlights in the video above, if you prefer lists with a bit more audio visual flair.
+Finally, we've selected some of our top strategy highlights in the video above, too, if you prefer lists with a bit more audio visual flair.
 Our video ranking doesn't match this written list exactly, all told, but they're all games we'd recommend playing in a heartbeat.

 The first of many Warhammer games on our best strategy games list, 40K: Chaos Gate - Daemonhunters takes that classic XCOM formula, pumps it full of Gears Tactics protein shakes and chucks it into deep space for some dark fantasy plague-stomping.
 You play as a team of beefy Grey Knights in this chaotic tactics game, working to rid the galaxy of the terrible Bloom, which is slowly being spread across the stars by the agents of everyone's favourite god pal Nurgle.
 While cover still plays an important role here, these Knights play best when you're slicing off appendages up close and personal thanks to its Precision Targeting system, making them about as far as you can get from XCOM's squishy humans.
 The Bloom is constantly throwing new battle conditions into the mix, too, with enemies mutating and developing extra traits and buffs every couple of turns.
 If variety is the spice of life, this will definitely make your eyes water.